bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/assignment.md

 ## Assignment

+### Part 1

-1) Create your own `lambdata-yourusername` package (structure your package the same way it was done in the lecture).
+Create your own `lambdata-yourusername` package (structure your package the same way it was done in the lecture).
+Make sure that you're working from a virtual environment and that you have an outer project-level folder and an inner project sub-folder.

+### Part 2

-2) Implement the following "helper" utility functions in a `helper__functions.py` module.
+Implement the following "helper" utility functions in a `helper__functions.py` module.
 These code tasks will give you familiarity with some techniques that will be helpful for the sprint challenge!
 NumPy will be a useful dependency for generating certain kinds of random numbers.

-* `def random_phrase():` Write a function that can create a random combination of adjectives and nouns.
+1) `def random_phrase():` Write a function that can create a random combination of adjectives and nouns.
 When called the function should return a single string containing a **randomly selected** adjective and noun pair:

-### Adjectives
+**Adjectives**

 `['blue', 'large', 'grainy', 'substantial', 'potent', 'thermonuclear']`

-### Nouns
+**Nouns**

 `['food', 'house', 'tree', 'bicycle', 'toupee', 'phone']`